LiftOffLLC/liftoff-jumpstarter-api/README.md

 ## Understanding APIs

 1. Each API is written in separate file in /controllers folder.
-2. During bootstraping the server
+2. While bootstrapping the server
    - routes are built by scanning all the files in /controllers folder
    - methods are dynamically decorated for server/request and are picked from /methods folder.
    - plugins are added to Hapi server, which give additional functionality like logging, listing all apis, monitoring server status, auth, etc.